wits73/webhook-test/README.md

 # webhook-test
-this is a webhook test
+this is a webhook test.

+If you see this the webhook test worked.